 3:22 It is important to know what the pros and cons of mechanical versus laser drilling are.
 Let’s start with the mechanical drilling.
 Drilling is the huge cost driver.
 This chart shows the reasons why:

 3:34 To name a few, there is the cost of the drill bit, the time it takes to drill mechanical holes, and the quality of the drill.
 On the right side is the cost index.
 Look how much more expensive a 6-mil drill is when compared to a 10-mil drill.
-What can make this process even more complex is the use of hybrid materials?
-For hybrid materials, each material requires a different drill cycle and plasma cycle.
+What can make this process even more complex is the use of hybrid stack-ups?
+For different materials, each material requires a different drill cycle and plasma cycle.
 Bottom line, if you have the opportunity to reduce or eliminate mechanically-drilled vias and use laser-drilled microvias instead, you could save a tremendous direct cost for yield.

 4:08 Strangely enough, designers typically seem to want to add more vias to protect their critical traces.
 However, to decrease cost and cycle time, instead of through-hole vias, use laser-drilled vias in your modeling.
 Laser-drilled vias do not add much cost.
 One laser drill costs the same as 10,000 laser drills.